 Early college high schools are an innovative way for high school students to earn both a high school degree and a two-year associate’s degree (or up to two years’ credit toward a bachelor’s degree) in the time it takes to go to high school – saving the student both time and money.

 Unlike vocational schools, early college high schools are focused on getting students on a direct college path, as opposed to training them for an immediate career.
-As well, early colleges distinguish themselves from college preparatory schols, since students are actually taking college courses, not simply preparing themselves for college.
+As well, early colleges distinguish themselves from college preparatory schools, since students are actually taking college courses, not simply preparing themselves for college.

 In general, these schools make possible college for young adults who otherwise have few opportunities to continue with higher education.
-In fact, early college high schools were created primarily for underprivledged students who are first-generation college goers, as well as English language learners or any other students traditionally underrepresented in higher education.
+In fact, early college high schools were created primarily for underprivileged students who are first-generation college goers, as well as English language learners or any other students traditionally underrepresented in higher education.

 Making college accessible to those with the drive